andyl/uber_gen/README.md

 Firstly - thank you authors for your invaluable HowTo guides!
 Keep them coming!

-But there are problems with "HowTo Driven Generation":
+But there are problems with **HowTo Driven Generation**:

 - time consuming - some installations can literally take days
 - manual configuration is error-prone
 - written instructions become out-of-date with tools
+- no feedback mechanism for bugs and improvements
 - barrier to entry for new programmers
 - friction discourages new code exploration

-Code generation that requires manual `HowTos` is stone-age.
 We'd like a world where every `HowTo` was accompanied by a generator script.
 With a single command, you could download and run the generator, then tweak and share the generator with your friends.

 We know the value of `automated tests` and `automated package managers`.
 UberGen is scriptable `automated generation` for Elixir developers.